jnduli/blog_jnduli.co.ke/content/freeing_up_hard_drive_space_in_linux.rst

    tmpfs           787M   20K  787M   1% /run/user/1000

-As can be seen it provides really useful information, for example the size of a mounted drive and how much space has been used.
+This provides key information like what is the size of a partition and how much space has been used up.
 The '-h' tag helps in making the sizes easier to read.

+To list the various folders in root folder '/' and their sizes, I use:

 .. code-block:: bash

    du -sch /* | sort -h

-This command will list the various folders in root folder '/' and their sizes.
 If permissions become a problem, you can run it with sudo.

 .. code-block:: bash